spwoodcock/maplibre-ui-translations/README.md

 # MapLibre UI Translations

-🌍 Community translations for MapLibre GL JS UI controls.
+🌍 Community translations for the default MapLibre UI.

 - A small plugin to bundle translation files with MapLibre.
 - Allows switching locale for UI elements in MapLibre, such as